francisauwerda/simple-gym-app/README.md

 ### Code structure

-I structured the redux code in a *feature-first* over a more traditional *function-first* manner.
-I followed an approach online called [re-ducks](https://www.freecodecamp.org/news/scaling-your-redux-app-with-ducks-6115955638be/).
+I structured the redux code in a *feature-first* over a more traditional *function-first* approach.
+Inspiration was found in the follow article: [re-ducks](https://www.freecodecamp.org/news/scaling-your-redux-app-with-ducks-6115955638be/).

-In a *function-first* approach you would have one folder named `./reducers` which would contain every reducer from the app.
+With the *function-first* approach you have one `./reducers` folder which contains every reducer from the app.
 This would be the same for `./selectors`, `./containers`, `./actions`, etc.

 The *feature-first* [re-ducks](https://www.freecodecamp.org/news/scaling-your-redux-app-with-ducks-6115955638be/) approach has one folder per feature, which contains all logic related to that feature.
 This helped keep all related code together.